On the central limit question for strictly stationary, reversible Markov chains: The unbounded case --- with quantiles

 \begin{remark} Here are a few further comments on Corollaries \ref{cor5.7} and \ref{cor5.8} and on Theorem \ref{thm5.5}.

 (A) Corollary \ref {cor5.7} shows that for power-type mixing rates, Theorem \ref{thm5.3} is very sharp, even for the class of strictly stationary, countable-state Markov chains that are reversible.
 The combination of properties (\ref {eq5.71}) and (\ref {eq5.72}) (with $g(x)$ allowed to blow up arbitrarily slowly) is just marginally weaker than the assumption (c) in Theorem \ref {thm5.3}.
+But recall Remark \ref{rem4.6}, regarding the refinement in [\cite{ref-journal-MP2}, Theorem 4].

-In some sense, Corollary \ref{cor5.7} complements the construction (involving reversible Markov chains and power-type mixing rates) of Doukhan et al.\ [\cite {ref-journal-DMR1994}, Theorems 2 and 5 and Corollary 1], which showed that for power-type mixing rates, Theorem \ref{thm5.2} is as sharp as possible [as pointed out in Remark \ref{rem5.4}(B) above].
+In some sense, Corollary \ref{cor5.7} complements the construction (involving reversible Markov chains and power-type mixing rates) of Doukhan et al.\ [\cite {ref-journal-DMR1994}, Theorems 2 and 5 and Corollary 1], which showed that for power-type mixing rates, Theorem \ref{thm5.2} is in a certain sense as sharp as possible [as was pointed out in Remark \ref{rem5.4}(B) above].

+In essence, Corollary \ref{cor5.7} deals with that part of Theorem \ref{thm5.5} where the random variables $X_k$ have a finite absolute moment of some order greater than 2.
+(See again the two paragraphs right before Notations \ref{nt5.1}.)

-(B) Now refer again to the ``basic insight'' in Remark \ref{rem2.7}(A).
-Recall the CLT (under ``exponential $\alpha$-mixing'') alluded to in the last paragraph of Remark \ref{rem2.7}(B), and also the counterexamples (under say ``barely slower than exponential'' $\beta$-mixing) alluded to in Remark \ref{rem2.7}(C).
+(B) Now refer again to the ``basic insight'' of Cuny and Lin in Remark \ref{rem2.9}(A).
+Refer to Theorem \ref{thm2.7}, and to the counterexamples (under say ``barely slower than exponential'' mixing rates for $\alpha$-mixing or $\beta$-mixing) alluded to in Remark \ref{rem2.9}(B)(C).

-Corollary \ref{cor5.8} seems to fill much of the ``chasm'' between Corollary 5.7 and the ``basic insight'' in Remark \ref{rem2.7}(A).
-In the context of Corollary \ref{cor5.8}, (with $g(x) \to \infty$ arbitrarily slowly), one has for example, $\int_0^{\alpha(n)} Q_{|X(0)|}^2(u)\, du$ ``almost'' $ <<\ n^{q - 1}$ as $n \to \infty$.
-Compare that to the (non-Markovian) counterexamples from [\cite {ref-journal-Bradley1997}, Theorem 3] alluded to in Remark \ref{rem5.4}(C) in connection with Theorem \ref{thm5.3}, where (say) $\int_0^{\alpha(n)} Q_{|X(0)|}^2(u)\, du <<\ n^{-1}$ as $n \to \infty$.
+Corollary \ref{cor5.8} seems to fill much of the ``chasm'' between Corollary 5.7 and the ``basic insight'' in Remark \ref{rem2.9}(A).
+In the context of Corollary \ref{cor5.8} (with $g(x) \to \infty$ arbitrarily slowly), one has for example, $\int_0^{\alpha(n)} Q_{|X(0)|}^2(u)\, du$ ``almost'' $ <<\ n^{q - 1}$ as $n \to \infty$.
+Compare that to the (non-Markovian) counterexamples from [\cite {ref-journal-Bradley1997}, Theorem 3] alluded to in Remark \ref{rem5.4}(C) (in connection with Theorem \ref{thm5.3}), where (say) $\int_0^{\alpha(n)} Q_{|X(0)|}^2(u)\, du <<\ n^{-1}$ as $n \to \infty$.

 It is an open question whether, for mixing rates distinctly faster than power-type (but, say, slower than exponential), Theorem \ref{thm5.5} is essentially sharp.
 If that turns out to be the case, then the comparison in the preceding paragraph would indicate that reversibility (if it is satisfied) would provide, for mixing rates that are distinctly faster than power-type (but, say, slower than exponential), some small but nontrivial extra leverage in the development of central limit theory for (functions of) strictly stationary Markov chains.
 A natural open question (for mixing rates that are distinctly faster than power-type but slower than exponential) is whether or not a CLT would hold if in the context of Theorem \ref{thm5.5}, without changes of any real significance in the other conditions, one replaces eq.\ (\ref{eq5.51}) by the barely stronger condition $\int_0^{f(x)} Q_{|X(0)|}^2(u)\, du\ =\ o\bigl(-f'(x)/f(x)\bigl)$ [or even just $O(\dots)$?] as $x \to \infty$.